MeadowlarkDAW/Meadowlark/DESIGN_DOC.md

-# Meadowlark Design Document
+# Meadowlark MVP Design Document

-Meadowlark is an open-source and fully-featured Digital Audio Workstation, made by musicians, for musicians.
+Meadowlark is a (currently incomplete) project that aims to be a FREE and open-source DAW (Digital Audio Workstation) for Linux, Mac and Windows.
+Its goals are to be a powerful recording, composing, editing, sound designing, mixing, and mastering tool for artists around the world, while also being intuitive and customizable.

+***This project is still in the early stages of development and is not ready for any kind of production use or any alpha/beta testing.***

 # Objective

-*TL;DR: we want a solid, stable, free & open-source, more-modular audio digital audio workstation (DAW), and we think Rust enables us to provide it.*
+*TL;DR: we want a solid, stable, free & open-source, more-modular audio digital audio workstation (DAW).*

 A DAW is a unique project: it's a large and complex one, but if successful, it can drive change for many different technologies and define new standards.
 It's important for this work to be done **in the open** to avoid the mistakes of other technologies/standards, and to accelerate the pace of innovation.